sorchk/minas/README_EN.md

 ## Project Introduction

 Minas is a multifunctional system management tool focused on providing powerful data management and automated operations capabilities.
-Its core features include file backup and synchronization, log and backup file cleaning, scheduled task management, WebDAV service, and super terminal management.
+Its core features include file backup system, log and backup file cleaning, scheduled task management, WebDAV service, and super terminal management.
 It adopts a front-end and back-end separation architecture, with the backend developed in Go and the frontend developed using Vue 3 + TypeScript.

 ## Features

-- **Data File Backup & Synchronization**: Supports various synchronization modes (one-way backup, mirror sync, two-way sync), can be scheduled to execute automatically to protect important data
+- **Data File Backup**: Supports various backup modes (incremental backup, one-way mirror, full backup), can be scheduled to execute automatically to protect important data
 - **Log & Data Cleaning**: Intelligently manages system logs and backup data, automatically cleans expired files according to time, quantity, and other rules to free up storage space
 - **Scheduled Script Tasks**: Powerful task scheduling system supporting cron expressions, can execute custom scripts and system commands
 - **WebDAV Service**: Provides WebDAV protocol support for convenient file access and management